News & Events

 To meet the Law Society of Scotland’s requirement that an hour’s CPD on risk management be included in solicitors’ annual 15 hour verifiable quota, we have provided such CPD within our expanding portfolio, free to all our members.

-In September 2023 we published the third Scottish Law Gazette.
+In September we published the third of four issues of the Scottish Law Gazette for 2024.
 Members are encouraged to submit news, articles, book reviews or items for discussion.
 The Gazette is not a glossy business magazine but a traditional publication for those who do not necessarily want to spend all their time looking at a computer screen.

 We publish articles in The Scotsman, on subjects as diverse as Queen Caroline, the Taliban and the SLCC.
 These appear every 8 weeks, in print and online, and they are a way of airing matters that are of concern or interest to our membership, the profession or the public.
 We regularly have items on Scottish Legal News.
 If you have any ideas for future publications please let us know